JuanBorracho/things-to-do-today/README.md

 One idea I had to extend this app is to add the ability to drag and drop the list items so the user can re-order them by order of importance.
 I found a library called react-beautiful-dnd that can help with this and when I have time I will look into implementing this.

+## User Stories

+- As a user, I can add an item to the list

+- As a user, I can remove an item from my list

+- As a user, I can double tap to cross off my list item, but still keep it on the screen

+- As a user, the app will remind me how many items I have left on my list in the footer

+- As a user, I will see a congratulatory animation once I have deleted all my list items

+- As a user, I will be able to edit a list item

 ## Planning My App

 I used Figma to plan the components, state and design of my app.
 You can view the figma file by [clicking here](https://www.figma.com/file/F1nXZLL4mvesFytpwsRuHX/Things-To-Do-Today?node-id=0%3A1).